Should you buy, lease or subscribe to an electric car?

 - As more manufacturers ramp up EV production, prices will come down

-We think, therefore, that leasing an electric car either via a PCP, PCH or subscription, is a good idea.
+We think, therefore, that leasing or renting an electric car either via a PCP, PCH or subscription, is a good idea.

 - If you are really happy with the car, you can pay the balloon payment and keep it.